Annual Program Statement 2019

 - international travel, unless specifically justified within the project;

-- projects aiming only at primary institutional development of the organization.
+- projects primarily designed for institutional development of the organization.

 II.
 AWARD INFORMATION

 Funding Instrument Type: Funding is offered through grants, fixed amount awards, or cooperative agreements.
 Cooperative agreements are different from grants in that PAS staff are more actively involved in the proposal and anticipate having moderate to substantial involvement once the award has been made.

 Project and Budget Periods: Projects generally should be completed in one year or less.
 PAS will consider applications for the continuation of awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the project, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 Applicants should consider their budgets carefully and submit a budget commensurate with their project goals.
 While PAS will consider proposals up to $5,000 projects that are smaller in scope are more likely to be considered.